Common Career Mistakes and How to Avoid Them

 Stagnation

-- Begin by identifying someone to mentor you who can offer assistance, suggestions, collaborations or suggest areas to improve.
+- Look for Mentoring: Find one who will provide assistance, suggestions, collaborations or suggest ways to improve.

-- The Future of Education: Learn additional courses, certificates or degree programs that are relevant to the job.
+- The Future of Education: Learn additional courses, certifications, or degrees program relevant to the profession.

 Negativity

-Negativity should not be a part of any workplace.
-It makes people feel uncomfortable making communication difficult, which can hinder potential for growth.
-Along with causing problems with peers and supervisors which could result in a the professional stagnation.
+Negativity has no place in any work environment.
+It makes people feel uncomfortable, which makes communication difficult, which can hinder growth opportunities.
+Along with causing problems with peers and supervisors which could lead to delays in professional development.

-- Get help when you can You can ask a mentor for guidance or to ask colleagues for guidance.
+- Get help when you can Get a mentor’s assistance or for colleagues to provide business suggestions.

 Overcommitting Workload